 Group Elective 4:

 - Computer Science for Teachers Specialisation

 - Web Applications Development

 - Project – Computer Science for Teachers Specialisation

 Year 1: Mondays (bi-weekly), Wednesdays (weekly) & Thursdays (weekly) (18:00-22:00)

-- Graduates from the programme will be eligible for progression to an MSc programme in Computing in TU Dublin.
+Graduates from the course will be eligible for progression to an MSc programme in Computing in TU Dublin.